1j01/anypalette.js/README.md

 # Palette.js

-There are many, *many* different types of palette files.
+There are a LOT of different types of palette files.

 ONE LIBRARY SHALL RULE THEM ALL